mantidproject/documents/Presentations/Scientific Steering Committee/User Workshop 2019/diffraction-notes.md

 No engineering diffraction people were present
 ORNL is not doing imaging in mantid
 ISIS moved their imaging out of mantid
+Total scattering/PDF wasn't represented, but they want effort on sample corrections.

 Powder diffraction/PDF
 ----------------------